anmonteiro/anmonteiro.github.io/_posts/2017-03-17-requiring-node-js-modules-from-clojurescript-namespaces.md

 <div class="message">
   <strong style="text-decoration:underline">Update:</strong> This has been released
   as part of ClojureScript version 1.9.518.
+ClojureScript 1.9.854 ships with even
+  <a href="https://clojurescript.org/news/2017-07-12-clojurescript-is-not-an-island-integrating-node-modules">better support</a> for this feature.
 </div>

 <div style="margin:30px">